Life was a lot less complicated when ‘sex’ was just ‘lovemaking.’ But, things got intricate as we grew up.

 She says that “this can be a dangerous pleasure.
 Never use alcohol or drugs when engaging in this play.”

-Remember, choking sex can become highly addictive and as with all addictions, can leave an individual with a craving of needing more and more to satisfy them.
+Remember, choking sex can become highly addictive, and as with all addictions.
+It can leave an individual with a craving of needing more and more to satisfy them.

-So next time, if both you and your lover enjoy taking that extra stride when it comes to practising wild sex, you better take care not to allow your aggression and pleasure blind your senses.
+So next time, if both you and your lover enjoy taking that extra stride when it comes to practicing wild sex, be cautious, and take care not to allow your aggression and pleasure to blind your senses.

 Okay, enough said!
 As consenting adults, you will know what works best for you.